Gage-Technologies/gigo-documentation/workspace/default_workspace_config/default_workspace_config_7.md

 ### **The Basics**

 The default workspace config sets up  a basic ubuntu environment with nothing else.
 There are comments for a config running redis and python to demonstrate to a user the format of the config.
-It also allocates the max resources a free user is allowed to allocate.
+It also allocates the maximum resources a free user is allowed to allocate.

 ```yaml